carltonjohnson1/text-to-voice/readme.md

 This is a text to voice converter I built for fun and to play with.
 The original idea was based on Tutorial on YouTube by [GreatStack](https://youtu.be/3oDNqHZ7UKY?si=lCBhKDBxNYZa3X6m).

-However, I made a few modifications in the code, mainly to improve it's responsiveness.
+However, I made a few modifications in the code to handle errors and to change the look and improve it's responsiveness.